-The 26th Annual Western Visions, presented by the National Museum of Wildlife Art, is one of the signature events of the Jackson Hole Fall Arts Festival.
-Always exciting and fresh, Western Visions consists of a number of events held over several days.
-The wide variety of events ensures that there is something for every artistic palate.
-The money raised from this fundraiser supports educational programming at the Museum.
+The 29th Annual Western Visions, presented by the National Museum of Wildlife Art, is one of the signature events of the Jackson Hole Fall Arts Festival.
+Top contemporary wildlife artists – and collectors – from around the world will be congregating at the National Museum of Wildlife Art in Jackson Hole, Wyo.,this September 16 and 17.
+The museum has carefully curated a field of living artists working with animal forms in a variety of media.
+The money raised from this fundraiser supports the Museum’s education mission.
 The week’s events, offered at the Museum’s award-winning facility across from the National Elk Refuge, draw an international crowd to this critically acclaimed gathering.
 During Fall Arts Festival (and year-round), the Museum is a hub for art lovers, wildlife and outdoor enthusiasts, and more.

-This year’s Western Visions is comprised of four distinct shows and sales:
+This year’s Western Visions is comprised of three distinct shows and sales:

-- The always popular Painting & Sculpture Show and Sale includes original works of art from many perspectives.
+- Show & Sale includes original works of art from many perspectives.

-- Find distinctive jewelry and wearable arts and the Jewelry & Artisan Show and Sale.
+- Find distinctive jewelry and wearable arts at the Jewelry & Artisan Show and Sale.

 - The Sketch Show and Sale features sketches in various media created by Western Visions artists as part of their creative process.